Croydon PrideFest returns to Wandle Park on Saturday 16 July 2022. PrideFest 2022 will build upon what everyone loved about the last festival:

 Alcohol and Beverages

 Our licensing conditions do not permit alcohol to be brought into the Croydon PrideFest venue.
-There will be three bars within Wandle Park serving alcohol and other non-alcoholic beverages which accept cash, card and contactless payments.
+There will be two bars within Wandle Park serving alcohol and other non-alcoholic beverages which accept cash, card and contactless payments.
 Water can be brought into Wandle Park but must be in a transparent sealed or original container, and you may be asked to open it in front of security staff.
 We reserve the right to request the disposal of water prior to entry and bottled water is available to purchase beyond the entry point.
 Strictly no glass will be allowed into Wandle Park.
 Any glass found will be confiscated.

-Bag searches will be undertaken at PrideFest for your safety.
+Security bag searches will be undertaken at PrideFest for your safety.
 This may mean that queues could take a little longer than expected, but can be avoided if you do not need to bring a bag.
 We reserve the right to search any size bag at any time.

 Security and Safety